 Michelle

-Michelle Marchildon brings 20 years of group teaching experience to Lions Den SMP offering classes and privates in mobility strength and conditioning.
-Mobility is a quickly growing part of strength training and is recognized to keep athletes performing at their best and injury-free.
-In addition to mobility, Michelle is an internationally-known yoga teacher and leads the 300 level trainings at One Yoga Denver.
+Michelle brings 20 years of group teaching experience to Lions Den SMP offering classes and privates in mobility strength and conditioning.
+Mobility is a part of strength training and is recognized to keep athletes performing at their best and injury-free.
+Michelle offers mobility sessions for bikers, hikers, runners, athletes and equestrians.

 What is Mobility Training?